RobTillaart/HX711_MP/README.md

 #### Differences HX711

 Although the library is derived from the HX711 library they are not compatible.
-Almost is the right word.
+Almost is the right word here.

-Due to the different way of calibration the default **tare()** function is not supported anymore.
+Due to the different way of calibration the default **tare()** function is not supported.
-This function calculated the offset in the raw data to get the zero value.
+This function used to calculate the offset in the raw data to get the zero value.

-As in the multi point calibration there are up to 10 points that indicate the zero point the whole concept of offset and scale have "left the building".
+As in the multi point calibration there are up to 10 points that can indicate the zero point the whole concept of offset and scale has "left the building".

-In practice this means that the return value of **get_value()**, **read()** functions et al are differs from the HX711 library.
-This means they are not one to one interchangeable (e.g. HX711_MP with 2 points behaves differently).
-This is more true as the zero point does not need to be the index = 0 of the array. ( due to the support of non linear negative forces ).
+In practice the return value of **get_value()**, **read()** functions et al differs from the HX711 library (zero / tare offset is missing).
+This means they are not 1 to 1 interchangeable, even a HX711_MP with only two points will behave slightly differently.
+This is even more true as the zero point does not need to be the lowest possible value.
+Due to the support of non linear negative weights / forces the zero point can be at any point in the array.

+The performance is not tested yet, expect a slightly slower **get_units()** as there is more math involved for converting raw data to weights.

 ## Interface